teremterem/django_url_shortener/README.md

    git clone https://github.com/teremterem/django_url_shortener.git
    ```
    or get it any other way that suits you and that GitHub supports
-1) Go into the repo dir (the rest of the instruction assumes
+- Go to the repo dir (the rest of the instruction assumes
    that you're at the top of the repo directory structure)
    ```
    cd django_url_shortener/